Optical Properties and Visual Appearance of Printed Special Effect Colors

 To relate measured optical properties with visual appearance correlates, samples of printed special effect colors were generated and measured with multi-angle spectrophotometers.
 The most important information about printing and measuring the samples are published in the conference paper:

-Katharina Kehren, Philipp Urban and Edgar Dörsam, Bidirectional Reflectance and Texture Database of Printed Special Effect Colors, IS&T/SID Color and Imaging Conference, pp. 316-321, San Jose, USA, (2011), PDF (opens in new tab) .
+Katharina Kehren, Philipp Urban and Edgar Dörsam, Bidirectional Reflectance and Texture Database of Printed Special Effect Colors, IS&T/SID Color and Imaging Conference, pp. 316-321, San Jose, USA, (2011), (opens in new tab) .
+PDF

-The corresponding presentation (PDF (opens in new tab) ) at the 19th Color and Imaging Conference 2011 gives further information about the generation of the bidirectional reflectance and texture database.
-The bidirectional reflectance and texture data are freely available as a MATLAB data structure (MAT ) for research purposes.
-An additional text document (PDF (opens in new tab) ) explains all abbreviation used in the database.
+The corresponding presentation ( (opens in new tab) ) at the 19th Color and Imaging Conference 2011 gives further information about the generation of the bidirectional reflectance and texture database.
+The bidirectional reflectance and texture data are freely available as a MATLAB data structure ( PDF ) for research purposes.
+An additional text document ( MAT (opens in new tab) ) explains all abbreviation used in the database.
+PDF